 Step 1 Studying (MS2)

 Make and keep a schedule during this time and be confident that it is enough to do well on the test.
-I would also recommend taking it as early as you can (while still having enough time to study) so that after you take your test you will have vacation time before third year starts.
+I also recommend taking it as early as you can (while still having enough time to study) so that after you take your test, you have vacation time before third year starts.

 Step 2 Studying (MS3)

-Away rotations (MS4)
+Away Rotations (MS4)

-- Since having a SO and/or kids puts you at a financial disadvantage compared to your peers, away rotations will stretch you as well.
-However, choosing somewhere where you have family/friends that might be able to house you AND your SO/kids makes it less daunting.
+Since having a significant other and/or kids puts you at a financial disadvantage compared to your peers, away rotations will stretch you as well.
+However, choosing somewhere where you have family/friends that might be able to house you AND your family makes it less daunting.

 Interview Season (MS4)

 But as stated above, any time you are away, try to make sure that your partner feels supported in your absence.
-Whenever applicable, take your partner and kids to pre-interview dinners, because where you will go to residency is a joint decision.
-Ultimately, how you feel you will fit in the culture of a particular program will matter more than the nuanced differences in training, in my opinion.
+Whenever applicable, take your partner and kids to pre-interview dinners because where you will go to residency is a joint decision.
+Ultimately, how you feel you will fit in the community of a particular program will matter more than the nuanced differences in training.

-A Note from My Partner
+A Note From My Partner

 Also be aware (and acknowledge out loud) that it will be difficult for your partner.
-It becomes a necessity to allow them a safe space to talk to you about the difficulties without feeling attacked.
-It is ok for your partner to struggle through this process just as much as you, and to communicate said struggles.”
+It becomes a necessity to allow them a safe space to talk to you about their difficulties without feeling attacked.
+It is okay for your partner to struggle through this process just as much as you, and to communicate said struggles.”

-They give me a reason to work efficiently, so I can come home to spend time with them.
+They give me a reason to work efficiently so I can come home to spend time with them.
 They inspire me to be the best doctor I can be while I’m gone because I know that I am sacrificing time with them in order to be on the wards (or in the classroom).